BerkeleyAutomation/gqcnn/_sources/index.rst.txt

 --------
 The `gqcnn` package is a Python API for training and deploying `Grasp Quality Convolutional Neural Networks (GQ-CNNs)`_ for grasp planning using training datasets from the `Dexterity Network (Dex-Net)`_, developed by the `Berkeley AUTOLAB`_ and introduced in the `Dex-Net 2.0 paper`_.

+.. note:: We're excited to announce **version 1.0**, which brings the GQ-CNN package up to date with recent research in `Dex-Net`_.
+   Version 1.0 introduces support for:

+   #. **Dex-Net 4.0:** Composite policies that decide whether to use a suction cup or parallel-jaw gripper.
+   #. **Fully Convolutional GQ-CNNs:** Fully convolutional architectures that efficiently evaluate millions of grasps faster than prior GQ-CNNs.

 Links
 -----
 * `Source Code`_